How Are Criminal Charges Filed?

-Criminal trials make for great TV drama, but the beginning of the trial is often left off of the script.
-Dramatic illustrations of the criminal procedure often include the detective work and the arrest, immediately followed by the trial.
-But it's important to understand what happens in-between.
-So how are criminal charges brought against someone?
+Criminal trials make for great TV.
+Dramatic illustrations of the criminal procedure show detective work and the arrest, and then jump immediately to the trial.
+But what happens before trial may be at least as important.
+How are criminal charges brought against someone?

-How to Bring Criminal Charges Method 1: The Information
+How to Bring Criminal Charges Method 1: The Complaint

-In most states, prosecutors proceed to trial after felony charges are brought by information.
-In the federal system, a prosecutor can bring misdemeanor or felony charges by information (if a grand jury is waived).
+Prosecutors can then proceed to trial, although some states require felony charges to be brought by indictment.
+In the federal system, a prosecutor can bring misdemeanor charges by information or complaint.
+Felony charges can be brought by complaint, but only if the right to a grand jury is waived by the defense.

 How to Bring Criminal Charges Method 2: Indictment